fmaguire/mag_sim_paper/manuscript.md

 ## Abstract {#abstract}

+Metagenomic methods enable the simultaneous characterisation of microbial communities without time-consuming and bias-inducing culturing.
-Metagenome-assembled genome (MAG) binning methods have emerged as a promising approach to recover individual genomes of microbes simultaneously within a community from metagenomic data without time-consuming and bias-inducing culture.
+Metagenome-assembled genome (MAG) binning methods are a promising approach to recover individual genomes from this data.
-The transmission of mobile genetic elements (MGEs), such as plasmids and genomic islands (GIs), is a public health priority due to their clinical, agricultural, and environmental implications.
+However, the recovery of mobile genetic elements (MGEs), such as plasmids and genomic islands (GIs), by MAGs has not be well characterised.
+Given the association of antimicrobial resistance (AMR) genes and virulence factor (VF) genes with MGEs, studying their transmission is a public health priority.
-Variable copy numbers and sequence compositions of MGEs creates a challenge for studying MGEs using MAG binning methods, and current tools has not been well assessed for its ability to recover MGEs.
+The variable copy number and sequence composition of MGEs makes them potentially problematic for MAG binning methods.
-To systematically investigate this, we simulated a metagenome comprising 30 GI-rich and plasmid-containing bacterial genomes.
+To systematically investigate this, we simulated a low-complexity metagenome comprising 30 GI-rich and plasmid-containing bacterial genomes.
-MAGs were then recovered using 12 workflows and evaluated for recovery of MGE-associated antimicrobial resistance (AMR)/virulence factor (VF) genes.
+MAGs were then recovered using 12 current methods and evaluated.
-We showed that only 38-44% of GIs and 1-29% of plasmid were recovered and correctly binned.
+While 82-94% of chromosomes could be correctly recovered and binned, only 38-44% of GIs and 1-29% of plasmid sequences were found.
-Most strikingly, no plasmid-borne VF or AMR genes were recovered and, only 0-45% within GIs were identified.
+Strikingly, no plasmid-borne VF or AMR genes were recovered and within GIs, only 0-45% of AMR or VF genes.
 We conclude that short-read MAGs are largely ineffective for the analysis of mobile genes, including those of public-health importance like AMR and VF genes.
-We propose that microbiome researchers should instead primarily utilise unassembled short reads and/or long-read approaches to more accurately analyse metagenomic data.
+We propose that microbiome researchers should utilise unassembled short reads and/or long-read approaches to fully characterise metagenomic data.

 ## Main {#main}